Lynn Patrick: Coaching career

 The Rangers named Patrick the head coach of their American Hockey League (AHL) affiliate, the New Haven Ramblers for the 1946–47 season.
 He was also listed as a utility player for the team, but hoped he would play only if necessary.
 Nonetheless, he appeared in 16 games for the Ramblers; he recorded two goals and six assists.
 He remained with New Haven for the following two seasons, and was promoted to head coach of the Rangers midway through the 1948–49 NHL season.
 He served as Rangers coach until 1950.
 After leading the Rangers to the Stanley Cup Finals, he was offered the coaching position with the Boston Bruins, with a raise to $12,000 per year.
 When the Rangers refused to pay Patrick more than $9,000 he resigned and joined the Bruins.

 Patrick coached the Bruins between 1950 and 1955.
 He was also named the team's general manager in 1954, a position he held until 1964.
 Patrick had three short stints as head coach of the St. Louis Blues and two as general manager.
 He was as the first general manager and head coach of the Blues in 1967–68, but quickly surrendered the coaching role to Scotty Bowman, who led the team to an appearance in the 1968 Stanley Cup Finals.
 He ultimately became the Blues' senior vice president, a position he held until his retirement in 1977.

 In 1958, Patrick and journalist Leo Monahan co-published the book Let's Play Hockey! as an instructional guide for coaching ice hockey.

 Personal life

 Patrick was married to Dorothea Davis, a model and actress, between 1939 and 1941.
 He and Dorothea had one son, Lester Lee Patrick.
+Lynn then married Bernice Lang.
+They had four children together, Craig Patrick, Karen Patrick, Glenn Patrick, and Dean Patrick.

 Lynn Patrick died on January 26, 1980.
 He left a Blues game that night due to illness but crashed his car near the arena after suffering a heart attack.

 Lynn was a member of one of hockey's most famous families.
 His father Lester and uncle Frank were both inducted into the Hockey Hall of Fame.
 His brother Muzz was an NHL player, as were his sons Craig and Glenn.
 Lynn was posthumously inducted into the Hall of Fame in 1980, months after his death.
 Craig became the fourth member of the Patrick family so honoured in 2001.
 USA Hockey recognized Lynn's contributions to hockey in the United States by naming him a recipient of the Lester Patrick Trophy in 1989.